fpjohnston/TECO-64/doc/intro.md

-(If a video terminal which supports split-screen scrolling is available, and the TECO being used supports it, seeing both your commands and their effects in the text buffer simultaneously can make learning easier.
-A command such as "5,7:W" allows 5 lines for command dialogue, while watching the text buffer on the remainder of the screen.
+(If a video terminal which supports split-screen scrolling is available, and the TECO being used supports it, seeing both your commands and their effects in the edit buffer simultaneously can make learning easier.
+A command such as "5,7:W" allows 5 lines for command dialogue, while watching the edit buffer on the remainder of the screen.
 The 7:W command is described (TBD).)

 This manual is intended to be used for reference, and except for the section